What Buyers and Sellers Really Pay to Close in Dallas-Fort Worth

 What Are Typical Closing Costs for Buyers in Dallas-Fort Worth?

-Buyer closing costs in Dallas-Fort Worth generally fall between 2-5% of the purchase price.
-On a median-priced home of $425,000 in areas like Plano or Frisco, you’re looking at $8,500-$21,250.
-That’s real money.
+Buyer closing costs in Dallas-Fort Worth generally land in the low single digits as a share of the purchase price.
+On a median-priced home around $425,000 in Plano or Frisco, that’s roughly $8,500 to $21,000.
+Real money.

 Here’s what buyers typically pay at closing:

-• Appraisal fee: $450-$650 for single-family homes
+- Appraisal fee: $450 to $650 for single-family homes

-• Home inspection: $400-$600 in DFW
+- Home inspection: $400 to $600 in DFW

-• Title insurance: $1,500-$3,000 depending on home value
+- Title insurance: $1,500 to $3,000 depending on home value

-• Survey fee: $300-$500 for properties in Collin and Dallas counties
+- Survey fee: $300 to $500 for properties in Collin and Dallas counties

 The good news?
 Many of these costs are negotiable or can be offset through seller concessions, especially when the market isn’t red-hot.
 Don’t assume the number on that first estimate is final.